merlins-lair/ArchScripts/README.md

 # Arch Linux Install Scripts

-Scripts for Arch install & configuration with GNOME or KDE Plasma, support packages, and apps.
+Scripts for Arch install & configuration with GNOME, KDE Plasma, and Hyprland + support packages and apps.

 ---